e-money/em-ledger/networks/upg/README.md

 * `startcv` (starts a single e-money node with cosmovisor)
 * `upg-sched` schedule an upgrade by passing the upgrade block height
 * `upg-sched-srv` optional documentation setup and schedule command for upgrading with server downloaded binary
+* `upgfunc.txt` Go snippet to be inserted as the upgrade module handler in the *upgrade* binary.

 ### Components installation
 Build the revamped Docker, Linux artifacts